Modern Topic Modeling in Python

 Benefits of BERTopic

-A. It uses HDBSCAN clustering, which automatically detects the natural number of subjects without predefined inputs.
+Does BERTopic require specifying the number of topics?
+No. It uses HDBSCAN clustering, which automatically detects the natural number of topics without a predefined count.

-A. It is computationally expensive due to embedding generation, especially for large datasets.
+What is a key limitation of BERTopic?
+It is computationally expensive because of embedding generation, especially on large datasets.